 The recipe makes quite a lot and tablet always makes a great gift… if you can bear to part with it!

 Why not try your hand at making your own with the Scottish tablet recipe below?
+See our top tips to make sure things don’t go wrong!

 How to make this Scottish Tablet Recipe